twilio/twilio-video.js/README.md

 $ gulp unit-test
 ```

-While functional tests can be run with
+While integration tests can be run with

 ```
-$ gulp functional-test
+$ gulp integration-test
 ```

-To run both unit and functional tests, use
+To run both unit and integration tests, use

 ```
 $ gulp test